drivera123/LDRS500/unit-5.-team-leadership.md

 # Unit 5

-Monday January 16 Team Leadership

-* read chapter 14 of Northouse PREPARE AND SUBMIT A 2OO WORD PRECIS COMMENT
+Read chapter 14 of Northouse.
+Prepare a 200 word precis.
+Post to forum.

-* read article posted - 10 Characteristics of Effective Caring Leaders PREPARE AND SUBMIT A 1OO WORD PRECIS COMMENT
+Read article - 10 Characteristics of Effective Caring Leaders.
+Prepare a 100 word precise.
+Post to forum.

-* read through ppt on Team Leadership PREPARE AND SUBMIT A 1OO WORD PRECIS COMMENT
-* view 20 min. video [https://youtu.be/5aH2Ppjpcho](https://youtu.be/5aH2Ppjpcho) Ariely What makes us feel good about our work?
-PREPARE AND SUBMIT A 1OO WORD PRECIS COMMENT
+view 20 min. video [https://youtu.be/5aH2Ppjpcho](https://youtu.be/5aH2Ppjpcho) Ariely Answer 7 posted questions.
+Post to forum.

-* answer seven posted questions about the Ariely video SUBMIT
-* view 3:32 min video [https://youtu.be/dwqvZiTIdeE](https://youtu.be/dwqvZiTIdeE) Madsen on Interpersonal Conflict - What ideas does she suggest for a team leader to handle team clashes?
-PREPARE AND SUBMIT A 1OO WORD PRECIS COMMENT
+view 3:32 min video [https://youtu.be/dwqvZiTIdeE](https://youtu.be/dwqvZiTIdeE) Madsen on Interpersonal Conflict - What ideas does she suggest for a team leader to handle team clashes?
+Answer in 100 words.
+Post to forum.